-Printer/scanner: You should have a dependable printer and scanner; they may be combined into one unit or separate.
-Inkjet printers allow the use of color, which is required in graphing programs.
-A scanner can also double as a copy machine.
+Printer/scanner: You should have a dependable printer and scanning capabilities.
 Please note that .pdf files are generally the standard; emailing/posting .jpeg files is not appropriate.

 Headset/microphone: You should have a headset and microphone in the instances that classes or other meetings will take place online.
 These tools facilitate communication and reduce distractions, feedback and unwanted noise.